 While cybersecurity professionals do their best to ensure that all risks are accounted for, no security program can be successfully implemented without participation from the entire organization.

-Your information security policies must ensure every employee is aware of potential risks, particularly social engineering attacks whether they be phishing, email attachments that spread malware, or abuse of access control and privilege escalation.
+Your information security policies must ensure every employee is aware of potential risks, particularly social engineering attacks, whether phishing, email attachments that spread malware, or abuse of access control and privilege escalation.

-It often only takes one small mistake to have your information security, network security or data security compromised.
-Just look at how malware at one of Target's vendors led to the exposure of 110 million credit card numbers.
+It often only takes one small mistake to compromise your information security, network security, or data security.
+Just look at how malware at one of Target's vendors exposed 110 million credit card numbers.

 CISOs often don't take into account the environment they are working in.
 Organizations should consider investing in OPSEC and social media training for their high-profile executives.
-Cyber criminals are increasingly using information gathered from public sources like LinkedIn or Facebook to launch sophisticated whaling attacks.
+Cybercriminals increasingly use information from public sources like LinkedIn or Facebook to launch sophisticated whaling attacks.